See captio

 Wikimedia Commons

 All Saint’s Church is an active Anglican church in Ledsham, West Yorkshire.
-It is in the benefice of Ledsham with Fairburn, the deanery of Selby and the archdeaconry and Diocese of York.
-It is a Grade I Listed building.[1]
+It is in the BeneficeCollection of parishes working together under a single incumbent. of Ledsham with Fairburn, the Deanery of Selby and the Archdeaconry and Diocese of York, and is a Grade I listed building.[1]
 The church has Anglo-Saxon origins, and is possibly the oldest extant building in West Yorkshire.

 Grade I listed former country house in West Yorkshire, now divided into residences.